 The best way to measure a cell signal’s strength is by taking a decibel (dBm) reading.
 The range of a usable LTE signal typically extends from -70 dbm on the high end (excellent) to -119 dBm on the low end (poor).
 The closer to “0” the better the signal.
 Every 3 dB doubles the signal strength; a 20 dB improvement in signal strength results in a signal is is 100 times stronger.
 Unfortunately, beginning with iOS 11.2, the iPhone no longer displays the decibel reading in the “Field Test Mode.” iPhone apps were able to access the decibel readings in this test mode before, but are no longer able to do so.
 For now, this means that iPhone users have to rely on the number of signal bars to determine an improvement in LTE service.
 Fortunately, Andriod users still have this ability by accessing by Signal Strength or Network Type and Strength settings on their phones.

 With Verizon, it’s been our experience that you need a signal strength of two bars to get good LTE cell service on an iPhone.
 Sometimes we can get decent service with only one bar LTE, but we’ve found that two bars is usually the minimum for acceptable service.
 Signal strength, however, isn’t always an accurate barometer of cell service quality.
 Sometimes two bars LTE in a low population area is superior to three bars in a high population area because there are more people competing for the limited bandwidth on that tower.
 We had this happen to us recently in Forks, Washington.
-At three bars, the LTE signal strength in town was great, but web browsing was painfully slow, evidently due to the limited bandwidth of the single tower covering the entire town.
-Unfortunately, a cell booster won’t be able to do anything about maxed out bandwidth on a cell tower, but it can boost a weak LTE signal into one that can be used.
+At three bars, the LTE signal strength in town was great, but web browsing was painfully slow, due to the limited bandwidth of the single tower covering the entire town.
+Unfortunately, a cell booster won’t be able to do anything about maxed out bandwidth on a cell tower, but it can boost a weak LTE signal into one that can be used by your phones and computers.

 So how well does the WeBoost Drive X RV Cell Booster work?
 During testing with a friend’s Android we typically saw an increase in signal strength around 35 to 40 dBm.
 On the high end, this translates into an amplification of two whole bars 4G LTE cell signals.
 Thus the WeBoost Drive X will take one of those poor, one bar LTE signals and boost it into a good, three-bar LTE signal, and one of those fair, two bar LTE signals into an excellent, four-bar LTE signal.
 We even experienced terrible reception in one area where no bars existed and suddenly had one bar of usable LTE.
 Unfortunately, in order to enjoy that boosted, four-bar signal you have to be sitting within 12 inches of the inside antenna.
 The instruction manual says that the antenna “is best used within 4-10 feet of the cellular device,” but this isn’t what we experienced during testing.
 Beyond a foot we typically received three bars; within a foot, four bars.
-Fortunately, Wilson Electronics provides 13 feet of RG-58 cable so moving the antenna around inside the camper isn’t an issue.
+Fortunately, Wilson Electronics provides 13 feet of RG-58 cable so moving the antenna around inside the camper isn’t an issue for us.

 Is the WeBoost Drive X RV Cell Booster worth 500 bucks?
 That depends on you and what your needs are.
 If phone and Internet connectivity is critical to your job, then this product is a must-have item.
-Sure, WeBoost’s Drive X won’t work in remote locations where no cell service exists—Billy Preston’s 70s hit “Something from Nothing Leaves Nothing,” immediately comes to mind here—but the Drive X will often turn weak, unusable 3G and 4G LTE signals into ones that can be used.
+Sure, WeBoost’s Drive X won’t work in remote locations where no cell service exists—Billy Preston’s 70s hit “Something from Nothing Leaves Nothing,” immediately comes to mind here—but the Drive X will often turn weak, unusable 3G and 4G LTE signals into ones that can be used on your phone and laptop.
 Yes, the interior antenna is a bit on the weak side for our liking, yet, the antenna is strong enough for us to enjoy a one-bar increase when in the cab of the truck and that, for us, is a big bonus.
 What’s the bottom line?
-The product works and does exactly what’s it was designed to do.
+The product works and does exactly what’s it was designed to do—boost weak cell signals.
 Now that we have it and use it, we can’t live without it and that’s the mark of a great product.
 This concludes our Review of the WeBoost Drive X RV Cell Booster.
 What would we rate the WeBoost Drive X RV Cell Booster?
 On a scale of 1 to 5 with 1 being the lowest and 5 being the highest, we give the WeBoost Drive X RV Cell Booster a rating of 5 stars.